developers-ubonu/fintrack/docs/fintrack/05_MVP_FEATURE_SCOPE.md

 # FinTrack: Detailed MVP Feature Scope

 ## Document Metadata
-**Version:** 1.4 *(Updated based on "Ideal Onboarding" requirements)*.
+**Version:** 1.5 *(Updated based on Core/Conditional Prioritization)*.
 **Status:** Draft.
-**Last Updated:** April 8, 2025.
+**Last Updated:** April 9, 2025.
 **Owner:** FinTrack Product Manager.
 **Reviewers:** Technical Lead, UX Designer, Business Stakeholder.

+## **Guiding Principles**

+1.  ***Core Experience Priority:*** The primary user experience focuses on effortless core features (jobs, expenses, profitability), remaining simple and functional independently of conditional modules.
+2.  ***Integrated Conditional Design:*** While core workflow is primary, design core components anticipating logical integration points for optional conditional features (like taxes) to ensure smooth user transitions and efficient development.

 ## Purpose
 This document defines the detailed feature scope for the FinTrack Minimum Viable Product (MVP), establishing clear boundaries for what will and will not be included in the initial release.
-The scope is based on user needs analysis, interview findings, technical feasibility assessment, and the decision to incorporate key ease-of-use automation features from the outset.
+The scope prioritizes the **Core MVP Workflow** while defining the **Conditional Tax Module** features activated by user choice.
+The scope is based on user needs analysis, interview findings, technical feasibility assessment, and the decision to incorporate key ease-of-use automation features within the core framework from the outset.

-## MVP Guiding Principles
+## MVP Guiding Principles *(Revised Emphasis)*
-*(Updated Section)*

 The following principles guide our MVP scope decisions:

-1.  **Focus on Core Value Proposition:** Prioritize features that directly address job profitability tracking and *effortless* expense management for landscaping businesses.
+1.  **Focus on Core Value Proposition:** Prioritize features that directly address job profitability tracking and *effortless* expense management for landscaping businesses **as part of the core, standalone workflow**.
-2.  **Mobile-First & Field Optimized:** Design for field use with reliable offline functionality for critical operations and minimal user input.
+2.  **Mobile-First & Field Optimized:** Design **core features** for field use with reliable offline functionality for critical **core** operations and minimal user input.
-3.  **Simplicity & **Effortless Input:** Keep the interface intuitive and workflows streamlined, leveraging automation to minimize manual data entry.
+3.  **Simplicity & **Effortless Input (Core):** Keep the **core** interface intuitive and workflows streamlined, leveraging automation to minimize manual data entry for essential tasks.
-4.  **Quebec Tax Compliance:** Ensure proper handling of GST/QST for Quebec-based businesses, including capturing relevant tax data easily.
+4.  **Quebec Tax Compliance (Conditional):** Ensure proper handling of GST/QST for Quebec-based businesses **via the optional, conditional tax module activated by user setting**.
-5.  **Bilingual Support:** Support both English and French throughout the application.
+5.  **Bilingual Support:** Support both English and French throughout the application **(core requirement)**.
-6.  **Reliability Over Breadth:** Ensure core features, including automation, work reliably in challenging connectivity environments.
+6.  **Reliability Over Breadth:** Ensure **core features**, including automation, work reliably in challenging connectivity environments.
+The **conditional module** must also be reliable when activated.

-## Feature Categories
+## Feature Categories & MVP Scope Definition

+*(This section defines the features included in the Core MVP and the Conditional Tax Module Add-on)*

+### **A. Core MVP Features (Always Active)**

+These features constitute the standalone, always-available functionality providing core value.

-### 1. Account Settings & Profile
+#### 1. Account Settings & Profile (Core)

-#### Included in MVP:
 * User account creation and authentication
 * Basic user profile with business information
+* **Tax Registration Status Setting:** (e.g., Not Registered / Registered) - This setting acts as the **activation trigger** for the Conditional Tax Module.
 * Language preference setting (English/French)
 * Password reset functionality
 * Account security features (2FA optional but available)
 * Terms of service and privacy policy acceptance

-#### Not Included in MVP:
-* Multi-user access (owner + employees)
-* Role-based permissions
-* Team collaboration features
-* User activity logs/audit trails
-* Social media login options

-### 2. Client Management
+#### 2. Client Management (Core)

-#### Included in MVP:
 * **Add, Edit, and View Clients:** Manage basic client information including:
     * Name (business and contact person)
     * Contact information (phone, email, address)
     * Language preference
-    * Default tax settings (GST/QST applicable or not)
 * Client listing with search and filter
 * Client data access in offline mode (read-only)
 * Client details page with associated jobs and invoices
 * Basic client status (active/inactive)

-#### Not Included in MVP:
-* Client onboarding workflow
-* Client portal/access
-* Advanced client categorization or tagging
-* Client communication history
-* Client creation in offline mode
-* Custom client fields
-* Client document storage
-* Automated client communications

-### 3. Job Management
+#### 3. Job Management (Core)

-#### Included in MVP:
 * Job creation with basic details:
     * Client association
     * Job name/description